HSBC condemns past practices as pressure grows over Swiss accounts

 The issue adds to headaches from the past for HSBC Chief Executive Stuart Gulliver, who took over four years ago and admitted to lawmakers in February 2013 that HSBC's structure "was not fit for purpose for a modern world".

-HSBC has been criticised as being too big and complex, and had a structure that put too much power in the hands of country heads and not enough in central command.
+HSBC has been criticized as being too big and complex, and had a structure that put too much power in the hands of country heads and not enough in central command.

-Gulliver has said a restructuring he implemented in 2011 may have appeared trivial to outsiders but it was the biggest organisational change in the firm since it was founded in 1865.
+Gulliver has said a restructuring he implemented in 2011 may have appeared trivial to outsiders but it was the biggest organizational change in the firm since it was founded in 1865.

 A risk for Gulliver is that the U.S. Department of Justice re-opens its 2012 deferred prosecution agreement with HSBC, which could stiffen penalties or sanctions on it.